sg16-unicode/sg16-meetings/README.md

     - Strong consensus in favor.
   - PBrett asked for a volunteer to write the suggested paper.
   - Victor volunteered.
-  - PBrett: volunteered to help with wording.
+  - PBrett volunteered to help with wording.
   - Mark asked rhetorically if solving the escaping problem also solves the unescaping problem.
 - [P2361R2: Unevaluated strings](https://wg21.link/p2361r2)
   - Corentin presented: